PaulskPt/My_Circuit_Python_Projects/Boards/raspberrypi/Raspberry Pi Pico/TR Cowbell/v1.2_mods_by_PaulskPt/README_buttons_and_controls.md

 # - If long pressed:
 #   -- If state-mode is "file":
 #   -- tries to open file "saved_loops.json";
-#   -- reads content of "loops" into memory object.item "state.saved_loops"
+#   -- reads all the previously saved note sets (aka: "loops") into memory (state class: object.item "state.saved_loops)"
 #
 # Up button:
 # - In mode "index" if more than one button is activated, this button changes the selected index to the next available index